What is business intelligence (BI)?

 Timo Elliot, Innovation Evangelist, SAP

-Regardless of the label applied, what is important is that organizations have the tools and technology they need to get answers to their business questions, solve the problem at hand, or reach a specific goal.
-This is why several major software vendors have started to combine BI and business analytics on a single cloud platform, providing organizations with all the analytics capabilities they need in one place – and rendering the whole taxonomy debate moot.
+Regardless of the label applied, what is important is that organisations have the tools and technology they need to get answers to their business questions, solve the problem at hand, or reach a specific goal.
+This is why several major software vendors have started to combine BI and business analytics on a single cloud platform, providing organisations with all the analytics capabilities they need in one place – and rendering the whole taxonomy debate moot.